leoluz/vimfiles/README.md

 For the first time you start Vim it will automatically install all the needed plugins.

+### Powerline symbols support

+Its necessary to install the preferred powerline and symbols fonts:

+    $ brew cask install font-powerline-symbols font-menlo-for-powerline

+After installing just select the powerline version of your font in the terminal or nvim gui of choice.

 ### Golang support

 To enable go auto-completion please refer to the [vim-go](https://github.com/fatih/vim-go/blob/master/doc/vim-go.txt) documentation.